Table of Contents

 Multicast is the opposite of unicast, where only one package is delivered at the same time.

 In short, multicast works in the following way:

-Multicast will start a “wave” which clients connect to, which means that it doesn’t matter if you are installing 1 or 50 computers, the network and disk usage will be the same.
+Multicast will start a “wave” which clients connect to, so it doesn’t matter if you are installing 1 or 50 computers.
+The network and disk usage will be the same.

-Might be a good idea to use scheduled multicast:
+It might be a good idea to use scheduled multicast.
+Configure scheduled multicast here: